Shadowblazen/dynamodb-wrapper/README.md

         groupDelayMs: 500
     }

-    // write up to 50 WCU of data to MyTable every 1000 milliseconds
+    // write up to 50 WCU of data to AnotherTable every 1000 milliseconds
     // this strategy is best if you have unknown or variable item sizes,
     // because it evenly distributes the items across requests so as
     // to minimize throughput spikes (which can cause throttling)